 Selma is a medium-sized city located in the state of California.
-With a population of 24,414 people and five constituent neighborhoods, Selma is the 290th largest community in California.
+With a population of 24,674 people and six constituent neighborhoods, Selma is the 291st largest community in California.

 Selma is an extremely ethnically-diverse city.
 The people who call Selma home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Selma, accounting for 78.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Selma, accounting for 84.99% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Selma residents report their race to be White, followed by Asian.
-Important ancestries of people in Selma include Irish, English, Italian, and Scottish.
+Important ancestries of people in Selma include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Selma is Spanish.
-Other important languages spoken here include English and Indic languages.
+Other important languages spoken here include English and Langs. of India.